GunnerLab/mcce4_tutorial/docs/guide/pKa_calculation.md

 ```

 ### If you want the run with explicit waters
-If your structure contains crystallographic waters and you want to retain them in the calculation, include the appropriate option in Step 1:
+In case of the structure contains crystallographic waters and you want to retain them in the calculation, include the appropriate option in Step 1:

 ```
 step1.py 4lzt.pdb --keep-water